 Why is Waste Management so Popular

-Why is Waste Management so Popular?
+Why is Waste Management so Popular? in 2024

 In recent years, waste management has become a pressing global issue due to the increasing population and changing consumption patterns.
 Waste is generated in various places, such as households, factories, construction sites, refineries, and nuclear power plants.

 The rise in lifestyle improvements and consumption trends has led to alarming threats to the environment.
+Improper waste management can result in significant problems for human health and the environment.

 Therefore, individuals and businesses must understand the reason and the importance of why waste management is so popular.